azimuth-cloud/zenith/README.md

   * Expose services that are behind NAT or a firewall as subdomains of a parent domain.
     * Exposed services only need to be bound locally, i.e. to `localhost`, on an isolated Docker network or within the same Podman or Kubernetes pod as the Zenith client.
+  * Limit the clients that are able to connect using a token-based system.
   * Perform TLS termination for proxied services.
   * Enforce external authentication and authorization for proxied services.
   * Uses industry-standard software and protocols: